 Tuesday 8th May 2018 ∙The summit commences with an industry workshop designed to elicit collective thinking towards the conference ahead.
-It provides industry leaders a forum to understand broader issues affecting Security and Emergency Management while allowing them an opportunity to express their own.
+It provides industry leaders a forum to understand broader issues affecting today's Security Governance and Management.

-- UNDERSTANDING THE MODERN SECURITY ENVIRONMENT - Dr John Coyne
+UNDERSTANDING THE MODERN SECURITY ENVIRONMENT - Dr Isaac Kfir, Australian Strategic Policy Institute

 Breaking down the barriers to achieve operational cohesion in complex human terrain, addressing the following:

 - Understanding the threat, (Foreign Intelligence services, Issue motivated groups, Terrorist, Criminal)